KostasEreksonas/Besder-6024PB-XMA501-ip-camera-security-investigation/README.md

 # Port 80: Web application

 **NetsurveillanceWEB** application is running on port 80.
-Although, when trying to access it with Firefox, I am greeted with a message that I require Firefox version 51 (released in Jan 24, 2017) or earlier.
+Although, when trying to access it with Firefox, I am greeted with a message that I require Firefox version 51 (released in Jan 24, 2017) or earlier:

 ![Browser too new](images/too_new.png)